Arrow (missile family): Production

 Israel initially produced the Arrow system domestically, but on February 11, 2003, IAI and Boeing signed an agreement, valued at over $25 million for fiscal years 2003–2004, to establish production facilities for the manufacture of components for the Arrow missile in the United States.
-In March 2004, IAI awarded a $78 million production contract to Boeing; the total contract value could exceed $225 million through second quarter 2008.
+In March 2004, IAI awarded a $78 million production contract to Boeing; the total contract value could exceed $225 million through the second quarter of 2008.
 As a result of successful implementation of this contract Boeing is responsible for production of about 35 percent of Arrow missile components, including the electronics section, booster motor case and missile canister, at its Huntsville, Alabama, facilities.
 IAI, the prime contractor of the Arrow system, is responsible for integration and the final assembly of the Arrow missile in Israel.
 Boeing also coordinates the production of Arrow missile components manufactured by more than 150 American companies located in over 25 states.
 Boeing delivered its first Arrow 2 interceptor to Israel in 2005.
-Co-produced interceptors has been tested since February 12, 2007.
+Co-produced interceptors have been tested since February 12, 2007.
 Final deliveries to the Israel Air Force were planned by the end of 2010.